-PennantPark Investment Corporation, a Maryland corporation, or together with its subsidiaries, where applicable, the Company, which may also be referred to as "we," "us" or "our," is filing this Amendment No. 1, or the Amendment, to our Annual Report on Form 10-K for the fiscal year ended September 30, 2019, which was initially filed with the Securities and Exchange Commission, or the SEC, on November 21, 2019, or the Form 10-K. We are filing this Amendment to (i) update a risk factor previously included in Part I, Item 1A of the Form 10-K and (ii) provide stand-alone audited financial statements for our investment in an unconsolidated controlled portfolio company, PT Networks Intermediate Holdings, LLC, or PT Networks, as of and for the year ended December 31, 2019 (as Exhibit 99.4) as well as stand-alone unaudited financial statements for PT Networks as of and for the years ended December 31, 2018 and 2017 (as Exhibit 99.5).
+PennantPark Investment Corporation, a Maryland corporation, or together with its subsidiaries, where applicable, or the Company, which may also be referred to as "we," "us" or "our," is filing this Amendment No. 1, or the Amendment, to our Annual Report on Form 10-K for the fiscal year ended September 30, 2020, or the Form 10-K, which was initially filed with the Securities and Exchange Commission, or the SEC, on November 19, 2020.

+We are filing this Amendment to provide stand-alone audited financial statements for our investment in an unconsolidated controlled portfolio company, PT Networks Intermediate Holdings, LLC, or PT Networks, as of and for the years ended December 31, 2020 and 2019 (as Exhibit 99.6) as well as stand-alone unaudited financial statements for PT Networks as of and for the year ended December 31, 2018 (as Exhibit 99.7).